iSPIRT/OCEN-Documentation/docs/5-ocen_registries.md

 The OCEN registries will be accessed via a **UI portal**.
 The portal will enable registration, management and discoverability of products, participants and product networks.

-The OCEN 4.0 specification include APIs to programatically fetch the details of a product or a participant.
+The OCEN 4.0 specification includes APIs to programmatically fetch the details of a product or a participant.
 These APIs can be used by the participants as part of the Loan Journey.